-Lisa Azure is currently the vice president of Academic Affairs at United Tribes Technical College (UTTC) in Bismarck, North Dakota.
-Lisa oversees all academic and certificate programs, institutional research, enrollment services (admissions, financial aid, and registrar), and career, transfer, and retention services.
-Lisa has been employed at UTTC for 30 years and in her current position for eight years.
+Lisa Azure recently retired (May 2026) as the vice president of Academic Affairs at United Tribes Technical College (UTTC) in Bismarck, North Dakota.
+Lisa oversaw all academic and certificate programs, institutional research, enrollment services (admissions, financial aid, and registrar), and career, transfer, and retention services.
+Lisa was employed at UTTC for 32 years and was vice president for 11 years.
 She began her career at UTTC as a teacher at the elementary school on campus and transferred to the Teacher Education department at the college in 2000.
 As Teacher Education chair, she led the college in becoming accredited by the Higher Learning Commission (HLC) and the state of North Dakota to offer its first baccalaureate degree in 2011.
 She is a peer reviewer for the HLC.

-Examples of initiatives Lisa and her team have implemented the past eight years include curriculum refinement in mathematics and writing, revamp of the student first-year experience, culturally responsive teaching training for faculty, strategic enrollment management planning, and revision of the institutional learner outcomes and performance indicators.
-She is also a member of the three-person team that created the early alert system at UTTC that has resulted in increased retention and completion rates.
+Examples of initiatives Lisa and her team have implemented the past eleven years include curriculum refinement in mathematics and writing, revamp of the student first-year experience, culturally responsive teaching training for faculty, strategic enrollment management planning, and revision of the institutional learner outcomes and performance indicators.
+She was also a member of the three-person team that created the early alert system at UTTC that has resulted in increased retention and completion rates.
+She is currently working on a Prison Education Program (PEP) application to seek approval for United Tribes Technical College to offer college coursework to individuals who are incarcerated.

 Education: